 Sometimes it takes a big push to get that initial momentum.
 This might mean you have to take some drastic measures at the beginning.
 You might need to hire a personal trainer for a month or two to help you get going towards your fitness goals.
 You might need to talk to a financial counselor to get you on-track for getting out of debt.

 If you are trying to build momentum in your church, business, or organization, the principles are the same.
 Andy Stanley defines momentum as, “Forward motion fueled by a series of wins.”
 What will that look like in your organization?
 What wins can you build on?
 It might mean starting a small group program in your church.
 Maybe it is time to start an outreach to your community.
 It might mean restructuring your business to free up some cash.
 Releasing that new product you were not sure about might be the trigger for creating momentum in your company.

 The bottom to creating momentum, however, is that we need to do something.
 If we do nothing, we are going to stay where we are, individually or as an organization.
 It may take a big push to get the wheels rolling, but once we are moving we have the opportunity to experience the positive changes that we have dreamed about.

-Annie and I are serving the Lord in the US and in Brazil.
+Annie and I are serving the Lord in the US, India, and South America.
 Your tax-deductible gifts are helping us have a powerful impact on so many lives.
 Just click here to get involved.
-Obrigado!
+Thanks so much!